Orthic Consolidated – Reference

 CH is a circle the same size as H. H, CH and WH are described under H. Note MCH, NCH, SCH have different rules, described with H.

-CHL, CHR: Put the L or R inside the larger circle.
+-CHL-, -CHR-: Put the L or R inside the larger circle.
 Observe the L or R lies above/below the vowel line.
+See H.

-CD, CT: Blend, so it looks like a C with a long, very long, bottom.
+-CD-: blends so it looks like a C with a long, very long, bottom.
 This rule isn’t stated, but there are many examples in the Dictionary.
 Search for CED.
+No sign of CT doing the same.
 (Cricket)

-DD, DT and TD can be written as a double-wide D. See Word Parts.
+DD, DT and TD can be written as a double-wide D. See Abbreviating Principles.

-DV can be written as a double-wide V. See Word Parts.
+DV can be written as a double-wide V. See Abbreviating Principles.

 All examples from the Manual are under Joining Vowels with Vowels.